Breastfed babies and pacifiers - Evidence Based Babie

 Weight gain and milk supply issues

-When sucking on a pacifier, some babies may not cue for hunger, and this can cause them to stretch feedings for longer than it should have.
 When a baby suckles, the hormone cholecystokinin is released into the intestine.
 Cholecystokinin is responsible for satiety and sleepiness, helping to soothe an infant.
 This hormone is released when a baby suckles on a pacifier or the breast.
 So, it’s easy to see how this may trick a baby into thinking they just had a feed from the breast.
-This may stretch feedings out even longer and may result in weight gain issues and even supply issues for the mother.

-Nipple confusion is an infant’s difficulty with or preference for one feeding mechanism over another after exposure to artificial nipples.
-It is literal confusion between the different teats.
-When nipple confusion occurs, a baby may start to latch shallow on the breast like they do on a pacifier which can cause damage to the mother’s nipples and also insufficient weight gain in the baby.
-Severe nipple confusion may result in complete breast refusal which may sometimes be irreversible.
+When this occurs, a baby may start to latch shallow on the breast like they do on a pacifier which can cause damage to the mother’s nipples, and it can also cause insufficient weight gain in the baby.

 Increased risk of Thrush

-One study cultured and followed 95 healthy children aged 12 to 24 months, for yeast.
+One study cultured and followed 95 healthy babies and toddlers aged 12 to 24 months for yeast.
 None developed oral candidiasis, but those who used a pacifier were almost twice as likely to be colonized with any candida species.
-The pacifiers also cultured positive for Candida albicans in 22% of silicone pacifiers and 75% of latex pacifiers.

 Increased risk of otitis media (ear infections)